 Ingredients and substitutions for Lemon Posset

-- Sugar: As a result of using superfine or caster sugar, the nice fine granules dissolve and add sweetness without adding additional flavors to the posset.
+- Sugar: The nice fine granules of superfine or caster dissolve easily during the cooking process and add sweetness without additional flavors to the posset.
+This allows the lemon flavor to truly shine.

 See recipe card for quantities.